-Just say no to Teflon pans, since they emit nasty toxic gases if overheated and by far the least durable cookware you can buy.
-The nonstick coating inevitably flakes off into your food.
+Just say no to Teflon pans, since they emit nasty toxic gases if overheated and are by far the least durable cookware you can buy.
+Their nonstick coating inevitably flakes off into your food.
 Just look at an old Teflon pan and you’ll see what I mean.
 And never buy Teflon if you have a bird, as Teflon fumes are famously lethal to birds.

 I think of Teflon as a 1960s miracle surface that has been left behind by newer, far superior materials.
 Today’s ceramic polymer pots and pans are a much better choice.
-They’re almost as slick as Teflon cookware, but vastly more durable they won’t release poisonous vapors if overheated.
-To avoid scratching, never use metal utensils in ceramic cookware—opt for melamine or silicone instead.
+They’re almost as slick as Teflon cookware, but vastly more durable.
+Moreover, they won’t release poisonous vapors if overheated.
+To avoid scratching, never use metal utensils in ceramic cookware—opt for melamine or silicone spatulas instead.

 Stainless steel pots and pans are another great choice.
 They’re much more durable than ceramic cookware, and easy to keep gleaming and gorgeous.
 Their downfall is that stainless steel conducts heat poorly, so skillets heat slowly and unevenly.
 The poor conductivity of stainless steel is not problem when it comes to stock pots and kettles since the soup or water will distribute the heat.
 I consider a nice mid-sized stainless kettle ideal for cooking spaghetti and other pasta.

 Copper-bottomed stainless steel cookware is beautiful and unrivaled when it comes to heating food evenly, but I’m still not a fan.
 This cookware must be scrubbed with copper polish after each use and that’s not how I want to spend my time.
-The best stainless steel cookware has an copper core sealed inside its base, which strikes me as the best of all worlds.
-The copper core give you excellent conductivity without demanding constant polishing.
+Premium stainless steel cookware has a copper core sealed inside its base, which strikes me as the best of all worlds—the copper core gives you excellent conductivity without demanding constant polishing.

 Here are my picks for high quality mid-priced stock pots, skillets, and woks: